-I assume tire wear is another reason (besides range) to avoid fast starts and stops.
+I assume tire wear is another reason (besides range improvement) to avoid fast starts and stops.

 Know your Electric Vehicle news sources

 I was surprised by the strong biases I read in some auto news stories.
 Now that I’ve thought about it, I shouldn’t be surprised, given how disruptive Electric Vehicles promise to be to the oil and auto industries and how high the stakes are.
 After a bit of reading, I’ve found 3 camps of news:

 - “Electric Vehicles won’t work” These news stories say how EVs aren’t selling, how the technology isn’t ready, how EVs are dangerous, how you should wait a year for phenomenally better EVs, etc. I’m guessing the oil industry influences these news outlets.